OpenAutomateOrg/OpenAutomate.MCP/README.md

 python mcp_server.py
 ```

-The server will start and listen for MCP connections using Server-Sent Events (SSE) transport.
+The server will start and listen for MCP connections using Server-Sent Events (SSE) transport..